elinaberg99/devops24/examinations/04/README.md

 Refer to the documentation for the [ansible.builtin.service](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/service_module.html) module.

-How can we make the web server start with an addition of just one line to the playbook above?
+### How can we make the web server start with an addition of just one line to the playbook above?

 # QUESTION B

-You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.
+### You may have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.
 What does this accomplish?

 # QUESTION C